Best Brim Financial Credit Cards in Canada for 2026

 If you're disappointed with your current Brim card (following the recent changes) or are simply curious about its close competitors, Wealthsimple is an attractive option to consider.

-| Card name | Annual fee | Welcome offer | Rewards | Pros | Cons |
+| Card name | Annual fee | Rewards | Pros | Cons | Welcome offer |

 |---|---|---|---|---|---|

-| Brim World Elite Mastercard | $89 | None | 1% cash back on all purchases | * Ability to redeem points towards any purchase made with the card * Low 1.5% foreign exchange fee * 12 types of insurance | * High income requirements |
+| Brim World Elite Mastercard | $89 | 1% cash back on all purchases | * Ability to redeem points towards any purchase made with the card * Low 1.5% foreign exchange fee * 12 types of insurance | * High income requirements | None |

-| Wealthsimple Credit Card | $240 | 2% cash back on all purchases | * No foreign exchange fees * Luxurious Visa Infinite perks and benefits * Possible to have the annual fee waived | * Only 8 types of insurance |
+| Wealthsimple Visa Infinite | $240 | 2% cash back on all purchases | * No foreign exchange fees * Luxurious Visa Infinite perks and benefits * Possible to have the annual fee waived | * Only 9 types of insurance |

 FAQ